Majid Al Futtaim Group

 Majid Al Futtaim Holding (شركة ماجد الفطيم القابضة) is an Emirati holding company based in Dubai.
 The family-owned conglomerate owns and operates shopping malls, retail, and hotel establishments in the Middle East and North Africa.

 The firm was established by Majid Al Futtaim in 1992 and is best known as the owner of the Mall of the Emirates in Dubai and being the franchisee of French hypermarket chain Carrefour in the Middle East, North Africa and Central Asia.

 In 2023, MAF had AED 34.5 billion in revenues and AED 2.7 billion in net profit.

 History

-MAF Holding was founded in 1992 when Majid Al Futtaim left the retail-oriented family business, led by his cousin, Abdulla, and created a new firm to run his real estate and property management concerns.
+MAF Holding was founded in 1992 when Majid Al Futtaim left the retail-oriented family business, led by his cousin, Abdullah, and created a new firm to run his real estate and property management concerns.
 The break-up of the two firms was finalized in 2000 when the head of Dubai Sheikh Mohammed bin Rashid Al Maktoum arbitrated an agreement between the two siblings that divided their assets, liabilities and business divisions.
 Majid Al Futtaim died in 2021.

 In September 2022, the company was listed by Forbes in the Middle East's Top 100 Arab Family Businesses, ranking sixth.